The first reports are in and posted on the following page:

 The Governor's office has organized much of what you would like to know on this page: Climate Change Carbon Policy Information

-The agencies will report to a virtual meeting of Senator Dembrow's committee as noted here: a virtual meeting of the SENR Interim Committee on Tuesday, June 4, beginning at noon This meeting will probably have very important information Hopefully, in addition to livestream it will be recorded and posted shortly after the meeting.
+The agencies reported to a virtual meeting of Senator Dembrow's committee as noted here: a virtual meeting of the SENR Interim Committee on Tuesday, June 4, beginning at noon This meeting will probably be interesting to review.

 Since best available science is necessary to determine what our objectives are, we will provide some UN science context including UN IPCC SR15 context from the Special Report on 1.5 Deg C that re-evaluated whether extra effort should be put in to achieve this tighter target from the Paris Accord talks.
 Many scientists involved in this evaluation (Released October 8, 2018 and later additions) agreed that it was extremely important that we target that objective.